Can I Stay More Than 6 Months Outside the U.S. with a Green Card?

 Applying for a Re-entry Permit

 If you plan to stay outside of the U.S. for longer than 1 year, you will have to apply for a re-entry permit.
 Otherwise, you will not be allowed back in.
-You have to apply for the re-entry permit (also known as the Form I-131, Application for Travel Document) with the United States Citizenship and Immigration Services before you leave on your trip.
+You have to apply for the re-entry permit (also known as Form I-131, Application for Travel Document) with the United States Citizenship and Immigration Services before you leave on your trip.
 You can’t apply for one when you are outside of the U.S., so make sure to apply before you leave.

 Remember that your re-entry permit will only be valid for 2 years from the date it was issued.
 This period cannot be extended.
 If you stay outside of the U.S. past your re-entry permit’s “expiration date”, you may be denied entry back into the U.S. Note if you are a conditional permanent resident, your re-entry permit will expire on the same day your conditional permanent residency expires.